 Before we start, here are a few tips for making these frozen alcoholic drinks:

-- Think ahead!
-To get the frozen texture perfectly icy in many of these frozen alcoholic drinks, you’ll have to think ahead.
+Think ahead!
+For some of these frozen alcoholic drinks, you’ll have to think ahead.
 Several of the recipes below require freezing things the night before: sometimes the entire drink mix, sometimes just a component of it.
 Below, we’ve noted with a “Tip” when you need freeze things in advance.

 Ever had frozen sangria?
-Frozen sangria is a variation on sangria that’s frozen, like a slushie.
+Frozen sangria is a variation on sangria that’s frozen, like a slushy.
 This frozen alcoholic drink is sure to be a favorite: it’s wine-forward and just sweet enough, with a hint of citrus.
 While the method for making it is not traditional Spanish at all, it ends up tasting like sangria and is incredibly festive, perfect for entertaining!
-Like our frozen margarita, this addition to our summer entertaining repertoire is here to stay.
-Tip: You'll have to freeze the oranges the night before serving, so think ahead!

-First up in our frozen alcoholic drinks, Frozen Margaritas!
+Next up in our frozen alcoholic drinks, Frozen Margaritas!
 Ready for your new favorite drink?
 The margarita is our favorite; we're suckers for tangy drinks.
 Who can turn down a frozen margarita?
 This is our new summer entertaining trick: it's seriously tangy, a little bit sweet, and tastes just like a margarita.
-And for a festive touch: try our Best Margarita Salt!
-It’s simply kosher salt, lime, and orange zest, but it looks seriously fun on the rim of the glass.
-Tip: You'll have to freeze it the night before serving, so think ahead!

 Ever tried to make a strawberry daiquiri at home?
-Alex and I are on a kick of frozen alcoholic drinks this summer, and this homemade strawberry daiquiri recipe is one of our very favorites.
+This frozen alcoholic drink is one of our very favorites.
 It tastes approximately 100 times better than the strawberry daiquiri mix from the store!
 And it has a fun second lime daiquiri layer to the top, which makes it look even more festive.
 Basically: this is the best strawberry daiquiri recipe and you need to add it to your life: stat.

 Looking for more easy cocktail recipes?